imarc/handbook/README.md

 https://handbook.imarc.com

 Imarc Handbook documents coding best practices.
-All pull requests should be done against the *gh-pages* branch.
+All pull requests should be made against the *gh-pages* branch.

 ## Setup

+Handbook uses [Jekyll](https://jekyllrb.com), a static-site generator written in Ruby.
+Your machine likely already has Ruby, but you can install it if needed.
+You might [use Homebrew](https://formulae.brew.sh/formula/ruby), for example.

+### Bundler

 If you don’t have [Bundler](https://rubygems.org/gems/bundler), install it via `gem install bundler` (you only need to do this once).

-Run `bundle install`
+Then run `bundle install`.
+Note: you might need to run these commands as `sudo`

+### Node packages

+Run `npm i` to install node packages.

 ## Development

-Work locally before committing any code.
-Handbook can be viewed locally using [Jekyll](https://jekyllrb.com).
+### Serve Handbook in browser

-Serve Handbook locally `bundle exec jekyll serve`
+`bundle exec jekyll serve`

-Run `npm i` to install packages (first time only) and `npm run watch` to compile Sass to CSS.
+### Watch Sass and JavaScript

+`npm run watch`

-### BEM
+### HTML class naming

 HTML classes are formed following [BEM's Two Dashes Style](https://en.bem.info/methodology/naming-convention/#two-dashes-style)